 To win over stakeholders, from nursing staff to department leadership and hospital executives, manufacturers need to move away from the luxury model, develop a compelling, outcomes-oriented value proposition that clearly communicates the value of an offering in terms of its impact on quality improvement and cost reduction.

 How can medtech shift the conversation away from medical devices as luxury items, and toward medical devices as essential and cost-effective drivers of positive clinical outcomes?
-ZS experts Brian Chapman, Kevin Stockton and Will Randall share five factors to create a compelling medtech value proposition suited to the value-based healthcare environment.
+ZS experts Brian Chapman and Kevin Stockton share five factors to create a compelling medtech value proposition suited to the value-based healthcare environment.